Average Rent Prices in Modesto

 What's the most common mistake people make with rent prices in Modesto?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Modesto where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Modesto where prices are already elevated.

 Is the California state average different from Modesto's?